PaulRBerg/hardhat-packager/README.md

 ## Description

-This plugin builds upon TypeChain's [plugin](https://github.com/ethereum-ts/TypeChain/tree/master/packages/hardhat) to to prepare your contract artifacts and TypeChain bindings for being deployed to a package registry like [npmjs.org](https://npmjs.org).
+This plugin builds on top of TypeChain's [plugin](https://github.com/ethereum-ts/TypeChain/tree/master/packages/hardhat) to prepare your contract artifacts and TypeChain bindings for being deployed to a package registry (e.g.
+[npmjs.org](https://npmjs.org).
 More specifically, it deletes all artifacts and bindings that are not in an allowlist of contracts, minifying the folder structure in the process.

 ## Installation